flanksource/docs/mission-control/docs/guide/config-db/scrapers/_custom.md

 }
 ```

-and the following new config change is recorded:
+and the following new config change is recorded on that config:

 ```json
 {